 - Recipe Card

-- Ready in 30 minutes: This one-pan chicken jalfrezi recipe is quick, easy, and perfect for weeknight dinners.
+- Ready in 30 minutes: This chicken jalfrezi recipe is a quick, easy, one-pan recipe, and perfect for weeknight dinners.

 - Made with curry house secrets: Authentic curry house taste with a simple base and spices.